andgineer/docker-iot-calendar/README.md

 ### Development dependencies

-To install system dependencies in Mac OSX (if you want to run it outside docker container):
+To install system dependencies on macOS (if you want to run it outside Docker container):
 ```
 brew update
 brew install cairo